First doses of mpox vaccines arrive at the heart of Africa's outbreak. What took so long?

 “The mothers, they would like to be with their children,” says Inagbe, who worries about their chance of contracting the virus that causes painful skin lesions and can be deadly.
 “This is why the vaccine would be welcome.”

 Yet up until now, there were no mpox vaccines in the country.
-The 99,100 doses that landed in Kinshasa on Thursday come more than 18 months after the DRC declared the situation an epidemic.
+The 99,100 doses that landed in Kinshasa on Thursday come more than 18 months after Congo declared the situation an epidemic.

-It seems as if getting mpox vaccines to the DRC should have been straightforward – one country needs vaccines, other countries are willing to give them.
+It seems as if getting mpox vaccines to Congo should have been straightforward — one country needs vaccines, other countries are willing to give them.
 The U.S. in fact has been ready to send doses to Africa for two years.
 But, it turns out, it’s not that simple.

-Some blame the DRC government for the delays.
+Some blame Congo's government for the delays.
 Others blame the World Health Organization.
 Some point to real gaps in scientific knowledge.

 “It really is this shell game,” says Rick Bright, former director of the U.S. government's Biomedical Advanced Research and Development Authority.
 “And in the meantime, people are getting infected, the virus is mutating and spreading more widely, and people are dying.”